nicocardiel/megaradrp-cookbook/cookbook/datared.rst

 **Figure 7:** MEGARA LCB ThNe arc-lamp exposure obtained with the HR-R VPH.

 The user needs to check if the traces already computed in the previous step are appropriate to do the extraction in the arc-lamp exposures.
-If the continuum halogen used to generate the traces and the arc-lamp images were obtained near in time there no offset should be applied to the traces [11]_.
+If the continuum halogen used to generate the traces and the arc-lamp images were obtained near in time there no offset should be applied to the traces.
+By taking the images close in time user ensures that temperature remains constant so no offset is present.
+The offsets are estimated to be ~1 pixel per ºC/K of change in temperature.
+No offset in the spectral direction has been reported.

 The user can check this and evaluate the actual offset by plotting the ``ds9_raw.reg`` regions file on top of the arc-lamp raw image using DS9.
 If the traces (regions in ``ds9_raw.reg``) are above the fiber as seen in the raw image, then the offset is a negative number and